BITSS-OPA/opa-deworming/code/05_final_opa.md

 The number of consecutive years over which a population is exposed to deworming treatment determines the intensity of the effects over this population over time.
 The two approaches reproduced so far hold the length of treatment constant at the levels estimated by the original study (2.4 years).
 In this third approach we allow for the years of treatment to vary affecting both benefits and costs.
 We assume that the effects are linear in the number of years of treatment, with no additional effects after 6 years of treatment.
 We assumed a maximum of 6 years of impact in this case based on the 20 year KLPS follow-up research, which shows a levelling-off of treatment effect after approximately 6 years of deworming (@klps4; Figure A.5 in Appendix, page A-6).

 Adding the element of treatment duration allows us to take into account differences in the number of years of deworming treatment across different country contexts depending on program dynamics.
 Although the counterfactual of worm prevalence in the absence of treatment is largely unknown, we know that consistent deworming continues to decrease worm prevalence over time, contributing to controlled worm environments and sustained benefits.
 In many deworming programs today, children receive regular treatment throughout a portion (and in some cases for the full term) of their primary schooling.
-It is worth noting that the assumption of linearity is an imperfect measure for various epidemiological reasons, though we include this variable of time into the equation as an estimate of our best guess at the differences in achieved impact over time, and in part because it helps capture that a new cohort enters primary school--and is therefore eligible for treatment--with each successive year of a deworming program.
+It is worth noting that the assumption of linearity is an imperfect measure for various epidemiological reasons, though we include this variable of time into the equation as an estimate of the best guess at the differences in achieved impact over time, and in part because it helps capture that a new cohort enters primary school--and is therefore eligible for treatment--with each successive year of a deworming program.

 <details><summary>Show all the details</summary>